Martchus/syncthingtray/README.md

 * To force usage of Qt WebKit/Qt WebEngine or to disable both add `-DWEBVIEW_PROVIDER=webkit/webengine/none` to the CMake arguments.

 BTW: I still prefer the deprecated Qt WebKit because
 * I currently don't know how to allow a particular self-signed certificate in Qt WebEngine.
-(Currently any self-signed certificate is accepted!)
+Currently any self-signed certificate is accepted!
 * Qt WebEngine can not be built with mingw-w64.
 * Qt WebEngine is more buggy in my experience.
-* security issues are not a concern because no other website than the Syncthing web UI is shown.
+* Security issues are not a concern because no other website than the Syncthing web UI is shown.